-5.1.2 Figure 11 shows the leverage and the franchise values for a range of U.K. active financial firms at the year ends 2001 to 2004.
+5.1.2 Figure 11 shows the leverage and franchise value for a range of U.K. active financial firms at the year ends 2001 to 2004.
 We show leverage decreasing from left to right, so that equity as a proportion of assets increases from left to right.
 Equivalently, net assets increase from left to right.